opentensor/developer-docs/docs/learn/anatomy-of-incentive-mechanism.md

 Subnets should be endlessly improving.
 :::

-## Additional Considerations for Subnet Incentive Design
+## Additional Considerations for incentive mechanism design

 - Take miner hardware into account, where it may cause differences in output, or in judging performance.
 - Set tight similarity thresholds if exact reproducibility is challenging.
 For example, compare embeddings (like CLIP) or apply perceptual hashing.